 I also carry a Ricoh GR II camera with me in my pocket, it's as small as a mobile phone yet produces the same quality of pictures as the Fujifilm one.
 There's a bunch of backup equipment in a bag too, but that stays out of sight - it's just there in case something happens to either of my main cameras.
 I carry a small camera to fit in with your guests, my whole approach at a wedding is for people to feel comfortable, be relaxed and be themselves - I don’t want people seeing me as the wedding photographer, more just as one of them.
 This enables me to capture the most natural images of people enjoying your day.

 How will we receive our pictures?

 I use a beautiful online gallery system to share your images with you.
-From this private gallery you can share images with friends and family or on social media.
-You can also print great quality images through my print partner, or download individual images or the full gallery so you can store it on your hard drive at home or print the pictures yourselves.
+From this private gallery you can share images to friends and family or to social media.
+You can also print good quality images through my print partner, or download individual images or the full gallery so you can store it on your hard drive at home.
 The images are guaranteed to be on the site for at least a year.

 When can I expect my wedding pictures back?

 I usually say around 6 - 8 weeks during busy periods.
 I do bust my ass to get you your pictures as soon as possible, so I'll happily stay up way into the early hours editing to make sure you get them as fast as possible (without sacrificing quality of course!!!).
 I don't release a gallery until I'm perfectly happy with it, I’m very proud of the work I produce and the editing process is a big part of that.
 Each and every picture gets my undivided attention.